 Not sure what photos to add?
 Instead of using a stock image, use a photo of the customer who wrote the testimonial.

 Check out this example from the Square testimonials page:

-I really like the way this review is displayed.
+We really like the way this review is displayed.

 It’s clean, neat, visually appealing, and easy to read.
 The images draw your eyes to the review.

 Including a picture of the person who wrote the review makes it more personal.
 It shows that your testimonials weren’t fabricated.

 People reading this can do some research and find out whether the reviewer actually exists.